MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 To set up an Azure Login with OpenID Connect and use it in a GitHub Actions workflow, you'll need:

-* An [Active Directory application](/azure/active-directory/develop/) and service principal that is tied to your subscription
+* An [Active Directory application](/azure/active-directory/develop/), with a service principal that has contributor access to your subscription
-* Federated (OpenID Connect credentials) generated in the Azure portal or with the Microsoft Graph REST API
+* An Active Directory application configured with a federated credential to trust tokens issued by GitHub Actions to your GitHub repository.
+You can configure this in the Azure portal or with Microsoft Graph REST APIs
-* A GitHub Actions workflow with the `azure/login@v1.4.0` action
+* A GitHub Actions workflow that requests GitHub issue tokens to the workflow, and uses the `azure/login@v1.4.0` action

 ### Create an active directory application and service principal

-You'll need to create an active directory application and service principal and then assign a role to your application so that you can access it with your workflow.
+You'll need to create an Azure Active Directory application and service principal and then assign a role on your subscription to your application so that your workflow has access to your subscription.

 # [Azure portal](#tab/azure-portal)